SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/main-screen/side-panel.md

 ## User-defined views

-In SuperOffice Settings and maintenance, you can also define your own views for the side panel.
+In Settings and maintenance, you can also define your own views for the side panel.

 <!-- Referenced links -->
 [1]: ../../../search-options/learn/using-history-list.md